 Those same pregnancy hormones that loosened your ligaments and joints in preparation for childbirth are still to blame.
 In addition to that, you are most likely suffering from strained back and abdominal muscles from pushing in the delivery room or pain from a C-section, the lifting of your baby, and possibly from holding your baby the wrong way.

-“Low back pain is a common prenatal and postnatal pregnancy concern, but it is treatable with physical therapy,” said Susan George, PT, DPT, MS, OCS, WCS, director of women’s rehab and men’s health for UPMC Centers for Rehab Services.
+“Low back pain is a common prenatal and postnatal pregnancy concern, but it is treatable with physical therapy,” says Susan George, PT, director, Women’s rehab and Men’s Health, UPMC Rehabilitation Institute.
 “Strategic strength training, proper body mechanics, management of muscle spasm, and stretching exercises can help alleviate the pain.”

-“You may benefit from seeing a physical therapist who specializes in women’s health and musculoskeletal disorders,” said Dr. George.
+“You may benefit from seeing a physical therapist who specializes in women’s health and musculoskeletal disorders,” George says.
 “After a thorough evaluation, your physical therapist will customize a treatment plan that works best for you and your needs.
 This plan will most likely include exercises focused on the muscles around the spine and pelvic floor, as well as strength training, aerobic exercise, and balance training.”

 Postpartum Back Pain Treatment